The Importance of Self Care in a Healthy Happy Life.

 8. Breaking through Guilt Over Self Care.

 The most stubborn and most underrated hurdle to self care is guilt.
-A lot of people, particularly those who are caregivers like parents, teachers, health workers, or community leaders, find it difficult taking time for themselves.
+A lot of people, particularly those who are caregivers like parents, teachers, health workers, or community leaders, find it difficult to take time for themselves.
 The world usually identifies selflessness with goodness, and therefore individuals carry around in their heads the notion that attending to their own needs is self indulgent or selfish.

 This is a mindset that can be deeply rooted.
-If you've ever felt guilty for saying no, needing a break, or putting your mental health first, you're not alone.
-It's easy to feel like you're disappointing someone when you set boundaries or step away to rest.
-But here's the truth: you can't give your best to others if you are running on empty.
+If you have ever felt guilty for saying no, needing a break, or putting your mental health first, you are not alone.
+It is easy to feel like you are disappointing someone when you set boundaries or step away from rest.

 Imagine yourself as a phone.
 If you do not recharge your battery, sooner or later, you will shut down.
 When you continually operate on empty physically, emotionally, or mentally, burnout is unavoidable.
-Self care does not mean being self-indulgent.
-It means maintaining your energy, keeping your well-being intact, and keeping your capacity to show up for the people and tasks that are most important intact.
+Self care does not mean being self indulgent.
+It means maintaining your energy, keeping your well being intact, and keeping your capacity to show up for the people and tasks that are most important intact.

 Why Do We Feel Guilty?

-The shame surrounding self-care typically results from.
+The shame surrounding self care typically results from.

 Cultural values and upbringing that value productivity over rest.